Who we are Ross Gower Group Limited ("Ross

 Under the Data Protection laws of Guernsey you have the right to request access to personal information about you that is held in our records and ask us to correct any inaccuracies.
 For more information write to the Manager at our registered office.

-Conflicts of Interest We offer independent advice, but occasions can arise where we, or one of our other clients, will have some form of interest in business that we are transacting for you.
+Conflicts of Interest We offer an independent brokering service, but occasions can arise where we, or one of our other clients, will have some form of interest in business that we are transacting for you.
 If this happens, or we become aware that our interests conflict with your interests, we will inform you in writing and obtain your consent before we carry out your instructions.
 There may also be situations where the interests of one of our other clients conflict with your interest, in which case we will use our best endeavours to act as fairly as possible between our clients.

 Charges Ross Gower Group Limited receives various levels of commissions when arranging and renewing insurance policies on your behalf.
 It is our normal policy to make administration or other charges in certain cases.
 Where a charge is payable, you will be advised before you commit to the insurance.